1. Who are you and where are you from?

 Not true.
 The varying prices of different hubs & wheels are due to its cost when we bought them.
 Some brands / components are priced higher perhaps due to their manufacturing cost, brands and popularity.

-21. Among the hubs you are selling, is one better than the rest?
+21. Among the hubs you are selling, which one is better?

 In the current series of hubs we offer, there isn't a single brand that absolutely stood out over the other.
-The White Industries, Industry Nine, Chris King and Onyx has their own merits and features.
+The White Industries, Chris King, Onyx and Velotechnic each has their own merits and features.

-White Industries - being our most popular hubs and best value for money, it's not entirely due to its affordability.
-To date, these hubs are still the podium winners in terms of buttery smoothness with extremely high strength and stiffness.
+White Industries - To date, these hubs are still the podium winners in terms of buttery smoothness with extremely high strength and stiffness.
 These attributes are largely achieved by their in-house engineering and the use of adequate bearing sizes to provide the highest static load capacity.
 This directly translate to the bearings' ability to perform and function under heavy load and stresses.
 In contrast many brands that use much smaller bearings to achieve a light weight totally miss this point.

 White Industries hubs are designed with a Titanium freehub body and a steel axle at its rear hub; something that only a very small handful of hub manufacturers do.
 To sweeten this offer, all White Industries hubs purchase from Wheel Angel are upgraded to 48 points engagement from its original 24.

-Many of us are familiar with the sound of Chris King hubs while free wheeling; known as the Chris King Buzz.
-It may sound silly but yet it attracts many riders to want them.
+Many of us are familiar with the sound of Chris King hubs while free wheeling; known as the Chris King Buzz which has attracted many riders to want them.
 This unique buzz comes as a result from their patent RingDrive™ system with 45 engagement points yet its reactivity is almost instantaneous.
-Aesthetically the anodised chrome finish on their hub shells are one of their greatest attraction which again sets them apart from their competitors.
+Aesthetically the anodised chrome & matte finish on their hub shells are one of their greatest attraction which again sets them apart from their competitors.
 Every once in a while, Chris King favour new and limited edition colours.

 Onyx Road Hubs hits the market like a storm when they introduce the SPRAG CLUTCH system found in their hubs.
 With the Onyx, they gives you a whole new perspective of riding a bicycle.
 This system favours the Ironmans, epic distances riders or anyone who wants to ride as quiet as a mouse.
 The sprag clutch systems are originally designed for machines like large mining conveyors belts & roller coasters because it allows smooth travel in one direction whereas it locks instantly in the opposite.
 By incorporating this concept and technology for a hub design, the Onyx hubs enables smooth and silence travel when the bike is coasting and gives 100% instant engagement as soon as you crank down.
 It gives meaning to the phrase, "Riding like a dream" .

-SL28 are Wheel Angel's in-house rims and they were introduced into the list of UCI Approved Wheels 2016.
-Made from unbroken continuous layers of T800 Toray Carbon Fibre, it boosts of higher tensile strength and tensile modulus yet achieving an overall lighter weight.
-Comparatively, most carbon rims are made by overlaying cut-pieces of T700 carbon fibres with around 6 segments in a single hoop.
+SL Carbon Rims Series are Wheel Angel's in-house rims and they were introduced into the list of UCI Approved Wheels 2016.
+Made from unbroken continuous layers of T700/800 Toray Carbon Fibre, it boosts of higher tensile strength and tensile modulus yet achieving an overall lighter weight.
+Comparatively, most carbon rims are made by overlaying cut-pieces of carbon fibres with around 6 segments in a single hoop.
 The segmented lines can clearly be seen on some of these rims.

-The SL28 also featured clean interiors without any bladder or resin residues from the molding process – showing very clearly the detailed workmanship that goes into every rim.
+The SL Carbon Rim Series also featured clean interiors without any bladder or resin residues from the molding process – showing very clearly the detailed workmanship that goes into every rim.
 This important aspect not only omit unwanted weight, it also improves the quality of the build as any residues remaining on the nipple bed can affect the build quality.

-The SL28 still tops as our favourite rims as they have seen podiums & PBs by many elite triathletes and ironmans.
+The SL Carbon Rim Series still tops as our favourite rims as they have seen podiums & PBs by many elite triathletes and ironmans.